How Much Does a Podcast Booking Agency Cost? (Real Data)

 How Modern PR Teams Use Podseeker

+Podseeker combines a podcast database with verified host and producer emails and booking intelligence, and a pitch workflow where you control every word.
 It's not a replacement for your team.
 It's the infrastructure that makes your team faster.

 Discovery and Targeting

-Use categories built for PR outreach—like Holistic Wellness, CEO Interviews, or Book Promotion—that reflect how you actually target shows.
+Use categories built for PR outreach, like Holistic Wellness, CEO Interviews, or Book Promotion, that reflect how you actually target shows.

 Accurate Contact Information